MileHacker Logo

 • Leshan: Emphasize the Grand Buddha (its sculptural art and ancient engineering) and Lingyun Temple (Buddhist architecture).

-• Chengdu: Visit the Jinsha Site Museum for ancient Shu culture and the Sichuan University Museum for historical objects.
+• Chengdu: Visit the Jinsha Site Museum dedicated to ancient Shu culture and the Sichuan University Museum for cultural artifacts.

-• Observe the intricate details and historical styles in temples and museums.
+• Observe the intricate details and historical styles in shrines and museums.

 • Learn about traditional Chinese artistic styles.